igorskyflyer/project-nextwave/README.md

 <br>

 <div align="center">
-  🌊 Project NextWave: Migration of Packages to a New Username 🚀
+  🌊 Project NextWave: Migration of Packages to a New Username and Scope 🚀
 </div>

 <br>